jawniss/jawniss.github.io/aboutme.md

   <!-- h2 I think is header 2 -->
     <h2> About me!</h2>
     <!-- Most likely p for paragraph -->
-    <p> <font size="3">I'm a 22 year old born and raised in Edmonton, Alberta, Canada.
+    <p> <font size="6">I'm a 22 year old born and raised in Edmonton, Alberta, Canada.
 My family and I are Cantonese.
 I attended the University of Alberta and graduated with a Computer Engineering degree in 2021. </font></p>
   </div>
 </div>
 >
 >
-> Throughout my undergraduate I've worked on many different types of coding projects, from app and game development to database projects.
+> <font size="4"> Throughout my undergraduate I've worked on many different types of coding projects, from app and game development to database projects.
 Working on a programming project is something I find extremely rewarding and enthralling, and I often find myself working nonstop on a project once I've begun.
 >
 > Currently I am working as a teaching assistant for Dr. Sturtevant for his CMPUT 250 Game Development course.
-This is my second consecutive term serving as a teaching assistant for this course.
+This is my second consecutive term serving as a teaching assistant for this course. </font>

 ---